FRCteam1719theUmbrellaCorporation/documentation/README.md

 These first of each of the four values were then inputed into the wheel jsons as the absoluteEncoderOffset

+In order to commit and then push, you most name the commit
 * [Main page](https://github.com/FRCteam1719theUmbrellaCorporation/documentation/wiki)